 Thank you so much for your attention.

-Mr. Abdulaziz Saud Albabtain
+Speech of Mr. Abdulaziz Saud Albabtain

 Chairman of Abdulaziz Saud Albabtain Cultural Foundation

 In the name of Allah, the Most Gracious, the Most Merciful.